tg2001/2-way-Ensemble-U-Net/README.md

 The input to our model should be of the shape (256x256)

-The model files and saved weights are uploaded in the this [link](https://drive.google.com/drive/folders/1lrWgQZ1xFyEwumqrg6-jWu16GA1yCWRp?usp=sharing)
+The model files and saved weights are uploaded in this [google drive link](https://drive.google.com/drive/folders/1lrWgQZ1xFyEwumqrg6-jWu16GA1yCWRp?usp=sharing).

 The model will output the segmentation of the shape (256x256x8), returning the probability of a pixel to be in each of the 8 classes: the seven brain components and the background; which is post-processed to return it in the required form.

-We have also created a demo on how to use these modules for creating a dataset, visualising it, testing the models and getting outputs from them.
-It is uploaded in this [link](https://colab.research.google.com/drive/15-JJQE5sdSatZ0WWOMIuICncn6Pi4Eny?usp=sharing)
+We have also created a demo colab file on how to use these modules for creating a dataset, visualising it, testing the models and getting outputs from them.
+It is uploaded in this [link](https://colab.research.google.com/drive/15-JJQE5sdSatZ0WWOMIuICncn6Pi4Eny?usp=sharing).

 A sample input and its corresponding output is of the following form: